 If you opt for a school leaver route into insurance it is unlikely that your salary will lag behind those who decide to enter the industry after university.
 Professional qualifications are essential to progress in this area of work, and both school leavers and graduates have to take them in order to climb the career ladder and salary scale – you’ll just be doing yours earlier.

-Graduates in their first jobs in insurance typically receive £27,000 to £29,000, but earnings can be on either side of these figures – in the regions of £23,000 to £27,000 or £29,000 to £37,000.
-The latest AGR Graduate Recruitment Survey of its members, which include the largest insurance employers, revealed that the expected average salary for graduates starting work with its members in insurance in 2013 to 2014 was £33,000.
-Jobs in the capital usually pay more, with graduates often earning £2,000 to £5,000 more than those in the rest of the country.
+Graduates in their first jobs in insurance typically receive £26,000 to £29,000, but earnings can be on either side of these figures.
+The latest AGR Graduate Recruitment Survey of its members, which include the largest insurance employers, revealed that the expected average salary for graduates starting work with its members in insurance in 2018 was £31,244.
+Jobs in the capital usually pay more, with graduates often earning £3,000 to £5,000 more than those in the rest of the country.
 Depending on the area of insurance you join, you could earn more than £40,000 after your training.
 With more experience and seniority your salary could reach and exceed £100,000.